thaovyvle/Blog-Database/README.md

-# Lab 9: MongoDB Blog with Comments
+# MongoDB Blog with Comments

-For this lab, you will revise the express routes authored from Project 2 to work with MongoDB.

-You may use Project 2 as the starting code, and add appropriate libraries as demonstrated in the module.

-No client is necessary, and you may use either mongosh, MongoDB Compass or MongoDB for VS Code to demonstrate the results of the queries made through Postman (or another method).
+For this project, I created a Node.js / Express application.
+Going on the theme of content management, I created a file-backed express server that handles blog posts and comments using a JSON file to store the data.

 # Specifications